cto-af/string-width/README.md

     emoji
 - Since backspace has a negative width, ensure that the total width is never less than zero.
+- ANSI escape sequences are ignored for width, unless the `includeANSI` option is enabled.

 ## Chinese, Japanese, or Korean (CJK) contexts